kyle1548/grpc_node_test/README.md

 $ ./DataPubTest // terminal 2 (run in the build file)
 $ ./DataSubTest // terminal 3 (run in the build file)
 ```
-Here ***DataPubTest*** publish command/state of motor/power of the robot, where for now the values are assigned with constant initial values and increase with constant increments after each publish.
+Here ***DataPubTest*** publish command/state of motor/power of the robot.
+For now, the values of command/state are assigned with constant initial values and increase with constant increments after each publish.
 ***DataSubTest*** subscribe to all topics published by ***DataPubTest*** and print out the values it received.